Although I have been a TCP/IP networking professional for decades, in the last 10 years I’m also involved in network security as well.

 Therefore, a port scanner utility is essential to evaluate Windows and Linux target machines for both security and network admin professionals.

-Here are 12 free (and some open source) IP port scanners that can help with both Windows and Linux and are meant specifically to help with network discovery and security evaluation.
+Here are 13 free (and some open source) IP port scanners that can work on either Windows or Linux and are meant specifically to help with network discovery and security evaluation.

 NMAP is a free and open-source port scanner that is designed for versatility combined with ease of use.
 It runs on both Windows and Linux machines and is very reliable.